Small Area Estimation with Spatially Varying Natural Exponential Families: Small area models with spatially varying natural exponential families

-Since the benchmarked estimator increases the mean squared errors compared to the empirical Bayes estimator, we need to assess how large the excess MSE is.
-Regarding this issue, Steorts and Ghosh (2013) and Kubokawa et al. (2014) investigated the MSE estimators of benchmarked empirical Bayes estimators in area-level models via analytical or numerical way.
-Here, Similarly to Kubokawa et al. (2014), we consider a bootstrap method for evaluating the excess MSE.
+Since the benchmarked estimator increases the MSEs compared to the empirical Bayes estimator, we need to assess how large the excess MSE is.
+Regarding this issue, Steorts and Ghosh (2013) and Kubokawa et al. (2014) investigated the MSE estimators of benchmarked empirical Bayes estimators in area-level models using analytical or numerical methods.
+Following Kubokawa et al. (2014), we consider a bootstrap method for evaluating the excess MSE.
 The excess MSE is expressed as

-Therefore, the similar parametric bootstrap procedure used in the previous section enables us to estimate the excess MSE:
+Therefore, the parametric bootstrap procedure used in the previous section enables us to estimate the excess MSE:

-where $\muh_i^s=\mut_i(y_i^s,\bphih^s(\u_i))$ and $\muh^{C,s}_i$ is the benchmarked estimator (\ref{CEB}) by replacing $y_i$ and $\muh_i$ with $y_i^s$ and $\muh_i^s$, respectively.
+where $\muh_i^b=\mut_i(y_i^b,\bphih^b(\u_i))$, and $\muh^{C,b}_i$ is the benchmarked estimator (\ref{CEB}) by replacing $y_i$ and $\muh_i$ with $y_i^b$ and $\muh_i^b$, respectively.